Dimpact-Samenwerking/image-scanner/docs/README.md

 ---

+## 🖥️ Browser Support
+- Chrome 60+, Firefox 55+, Safari 12+, Edge 79+

+## 🔒 Security & Performance
+- No external dependencies or CDNs
+- All code is self-contained
+- No data sent to external services
+- Fast, supports 1000+ images

 ## 📝 License

-See the main repository LICENSE file for details.
+See main repository LICENSE file for details.